markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 And that's definitely an improvement, but if we left it like that, the design team would not be happy.
 The yellow border isn't supposed to extend to the edges of the screen!
 You may wonder why that's even happening, since the text "What We Do" doesn't take up that much space, but think back to previous lessons where we talked about inline elements and block elements.

-> **Rewind:** Block elements take up 100% of the width of their parent, regardless of content size.
+Block elements take up 100% of the width of their parent, regardless of content size.
 Inline elements only take up as much space as their content needs, allowing multiple inline elements to sit next to each other.

 The `<h2>` element, by default, is a block element, but with CSS, we can change that default behavior: